Vlasoff Cay, Great Barrier Reef, Queensland © Tourism and Events Queensland

 Ride an underwater scooter

-Taking the helmet walk one step further is this novel way to explore the reef, aboard the Scubadoo, a small yellow motorised scooter with a large viewing dome that acts like a diving helmet and is supported by a float from the surface.
+Taking the helmet walk one step further is this novel way to explore the reef.
+The Scuba-Doo, a small yellow motorised scooter with a large viewing dome, acts as a diving helmet and is supported by a float from the surface.
 Just climb on the scooter at the pontoon, just off the coast at Cairns, put your head in the dome and off you go.
 The scooters are easily manoeuvred and a guide dives alongside you for the whole journey.

 Have a private island picnic